ddnexus/pagy/docs/extras/plain.md

 ##### Continous Width-ranges

 For continous width-range containers you should ensure that the resulting navs can be contained in the breakpoint widths that you set.
-In other words if you create a size as `[20,20,20,20]`, is pretty obvious that it could not be contained in a `540` width, so assign reasonable sizes based on the available widths.
+In other words if you create a size as `[20,20,20,20]`, is pretty obvious that it could not be contained in a `540` width, so you should assign reasonable sizes based on the available widths.

 ##### Discrete Step Widths

 If you use frameworks like bootstrap (but the same applies to many others) you can assign classes to your container that will snap to specific widths (e.g. `sm-md-lg`).
 In that case you should sync the quantity and widths of the pagy brakpoints to the quantity and internal container widths of the bootstrap classes.

-**IMPORTANT**: The pagy breakpoint widths should not be the same bootstrap breakpoints widths, but the container internal available widths.
+**IMPORTANT**: The pagy breakpoint widths should not be the same bootstrap breakpoints widths, but their container internal available widths.

 For example: if you assign the following classes: